Hope Davis

-Hope Davis is an American actress.
-She is known for her performances on stage and screen earning various awards and nominations including a Tony Award nomination, as well two Primetime Emmy Awards, and two Golden Globe Award nominations.
+Hope Davis (born March 23, 1964) is an American actress.
+Her accolades include nominations for three Emmy Awards, two Golden Globe Awards, and a Tony Award.

 She made her film debut in Joel Schumacher's Flatliners in 1990.
-She then starred in the critically acclaimed films The Daytrippers (1996), About Schmidt (2002), and Infamous (2006).
+She then starred in the critically acclaimed films The Daytrippers (1996), About Schmidt (2002), Infamous (2006), and Asteroid City (2023).
 She received a Golden Globe Award for Best Supporting Actress – Motion Picture nomination for her role in American Splendor (2003).
-She received an Independent Spirit Award and a Gotham Independent Film Award with the cast of Synecdoche, New York (2008).
-In 2016, she joined the Marvel Cinematic Universe portraying Tony Stark's mother Maria Stark in Captain America: Civil War.
+She received an Independent Spirit Award with the cast of Synecdoche, New York (2008).
+In 2016, she joined the Marvel Cinematic Universe portraying Tony Stark's mother Maria Stark in Captain America: Civil War (2016).

 In 1992, she made her Broadway theatre debut in Two Shakespearean Actors.
 In 1997 she starred as Sasha in Ivanov opposite Kevin Kline and Marian Seldes.
-She earned acclaim for her role in Yazmina Reza's God of Carnage in 2009 acting alongside Jeff Daniels, Marcia Gay Harden, and James Gandolfini.
+She earned acclaim for her role in Yasmina Reza's God of Carnage in 2009 acting alongside Jeff Daniels, Marcia Gay Harden, and James Gandolfini.
 For her performance she received a nomination for the Tony Award for Best Actress in a Play.

-She made her television debut in the Dick Wolf NBC series Deadline which ran from 2000 to 2001.
-She then starred in ABC drama Six Degrees from 2006 to 2007.
-She earned a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series nomination for HBO's In Treatment in 2009.
-The following year she earned nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie, and the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film for her portrayal of Hillary Clinton in HBO television movie The Special Relationship (2010).

-She continued acting in projects such as the limited series Mildred Pierce (2011), the political drama The Newsroom (2012-2013), the miniseries Your Honor (2020-2023), and Succession (2021-present).
-The latter earned her an Emmy nomination for Outstanding Guest Actress in a Drama Series.
+Hope's early television roles include the Dick Wolf NBC series Deadline (2000–2001) and the ABC drama Six Degrees (2006–2007).
+She later earned Primetime Emmy Award nominations for her performances in the HBO projects In Treatment (2009), The Special Relationship (2010), and Succession (2021–2023).
+Her other notable roles include in Mildred Pierce (2011), The Newsroom (2012–2013), and Your Honor (2020–2023).